 Connection to Canadian Foodgrains Bank

-When you give, your contribution can be credited to the Salvation Army account.
-Salvation Army determines how those funds, and any Government of Canada matching funds, will be used.
+When you give, your contribution can be credited to The Salvation Army account.
+The Salvation Army determines how those funds, and any Government of Canada matching funds, will be used.

 Founder William Booth, a former Methodist minister, started The Christian Mission in the East End of London, England, in 1865.
 It was renamed The Salvation Army in 1878, and commenced work in Canada in 1882.